The Tower, Keith Marischal

 Wi-Fi is available.
 Mobile reception can be more limited in certain areas of the house due to the thickness of the walls but otherwise generally good.

 There is gas central heating and underfloor heating through the ground floor.
-There is a wood burner in the drawing room with initial basked of logs provided.
-The fifth bedroom on the third floor has an electric radiator.
+There is a wood burner in the drawing room with initial basket of logs provided.

 The Tower adjoins the The Keith Marischal House which is occupied by the owners, however while the owners are on hand and very willing to assist with any requests, they are equally respectful of guest privacy.